Oneflow-Inc/libai/docs/source/tutorials/Distributed Configuration.md

 #### **Tensor Parallel + Pipeline Parallel for 2D Parallel Training on 8 GPUs**

-In this example, 8 GPUs will be splitted into **2 groups**, each group contains **4 GPUs**, and the weight of the layers in the model be splitted into 2 parts for tensor parallel training between 2 groups.
-And each group contains **4 stages**, different layers in the model will be put on different stages automatically for pipeline parallel training.
+In this example, 8 GPUs will be splitted into **4 stages**, each stage contains **2 GPUs** as a **group**.
+And different layers in the model will be put on different stages automatically for pipeline parallel training.
+The weight of the layers be put on the specific stage will be splitted into 2 parts for tensor parallel training within the group.

 ```python
 from .common.train import train
 ...